 It is imperative that an "initial" ICS-209 be submitted on the day an incident indicates it will meet the minimum reporting requirements (i.e., see below).
-Completing this "initial" ICS-209 early in the incident provides the intelligence needed at the NICC, NRCC, and NRMAC for incident prioritization and resource allocation decisions, as well as situational awareness of wildland fire activity on the landscape.
+Completing this "initial" ICS-209 early in the incident provides the intelligence needed at the NICC, NRCC, and NR MAC for incident prioritization and resource allocation decisions, as well as situational awareness of wildland fire activity on the landscape.

-Access to the SIT209 Application is via FAMAuth: https://iwfirp.nwcq.qov/
+Access to the SIT209 Application is via the FAMAuth landing page.

 Reports are due no later than 1800 Mountain Time.
-If this time frame cannot be met, the dispatch center will call the Northern Rockies Intelligence Desk and negotiate a later submission time.
-The ICS-209 User's Guide is located at: https://www.predictiveservices.nifc.gov/intelligence/ICS-209 User Guide 4.0 2020.pdf
+If this time frame cannot be met, the dispatch center will call the NR Intelligence Coordinator(s) and negotiate a later submission time.
+Reference ICS-209 User's Guide.